 You probably know someone who has experienced one of these.
-That number doesn’t count the numbers of those indirectly impacted by trauma or the individuals who choose not to share their difficulties with others.
+But unfortunately, that number doesn’t count the numbers of those indirectly impacted by Trauma or the individuals who choose not to share their difficulties with others.

-Every week our congregations are filled with people who are directly or indirectly addressing trauma.
+Every week our congregations are filled with people directly or indirectly addressing Trauma.

 Some of those impacted are visiting for the first time.
 Some are serving in positions of leadership.
 Some are haunted and hindered by their respective traumas’ harm and shame, while others are empowered, informed, and nurturing for the trauma survivor.

-Our churches reflect society, and Pastors are not immune to the causes and impacts of trauma.
-Pastors may experience conflict with their staff, a betrayal of trust from a friend, or the loss of financial support from their critics.
+Our churches reflect society, and Pastors are not immune to the causes and impacts of Trauma.
+For example, pastors may experience conflict with their staff, a betrayal of trust from a friend, or the loss of financial support from their critics.

-As we interact in the community, we understand that trauma is on the minds of those who are visiting our churches in person, and online remaining silent is deadly.
+As we interact in the community, we understand that Trauma is on the minds of those visiting our churches in person, and remaining online silent is deadly.

 Your church needs to understand that trauma survivors are present in every gathering, and you need a plan to address their felt needs.